 Then take the pill.

 Tara Button is the creator of Buy Me Once, which was recognized by the Guardian as “[the] holy grail for those looking to prioritize quality over quantity.”
-She is the author of the new book, A Life Less Throwaway: The Lost Art of Buying for Life, out now.
+She is the author of A Life Less Throwaway: The Lost Art of Buying for Life.
 Through her writing and speaking, she inspires a lifestyle of reliable and responsible consumption.